Evilweed/protractor-angular-screenshot-reporter/README.md

 Need some feature?
 Let me know or code it and propose Pull Request :)
 But you might also look in our [WIKI](https://github.com/Evilweed/protractor-beautiful-reporter/wiki)/FAQ where we present some solutions how you can enhance the reporter by yourself.

+## Known Limits
+Does not work with `protractor-retry` or `protractor-flake`.
+The collection of results currently assumes only one `continuous` run.

 ## Props

 This is built on top of [protractor-angular-screenshot-reporter](https://github.com/bcole/protractor-angular-screenshot-reporter), which is built on top of [protractor-html-screenshot-reporter](https://github.com/jintoppy/protractor-html-screenshot-reporter), which is built on top of [protractor-screenshot-reporter](https://github.com/swissmanu/protractor-screenshot-reporter).